HansonSoftware/haydenhanson.dev/src/posts/useful-pacman-tips.md

 _This post is a rolling release, it will be added to over time_

-**Disclaimer:** This is a summary and simplification of documentation and other articles that I have read.
+**Note:** This is a summary and simplification of documentation and other articles that I have read.
 If you're a new Arch user, you will find value in this guide.
 I highly reccomend [this article](https://wiki.archlinux.org/title/Pacman/Tips_and_tricks) after reading this as well.

 ## Updating your system